ericclack/pygamezero_candy/doc/part1.rst

         if key == keys.DOWN:
             cursor.y += 40

-Now you can move the cursor, but did you notice a weird bug when you press play?
+Now you can move the cursor, but did you notice a weird bug when you press the arrow keys?

 The background changes each time we move!
 Why is that?
 Have a look at the draw code and have a think...